What Are the Limitations of Using Ratio Analysis?

 Financial ratio analysis is one of the most popular financial analysis techniques for companies and particularly small companies.
 Ratio analysis provides business owners with information on trends within their own company, often called trend or time-series analysis, and trends within their industry, called industry or cross-sectional analysis.

 Financial ratio analysis is useless without comparisons.
 In doing industry analysis, most business use benchmark companies.
 Benchmark companies are those considered most accurate and most important and are those used for comparison regarding industry average ratios.
 Companies even benchmark different divisions of their company against the same division of other benchmark companies.

-There are other financial analysis techniques to determine the financial health of their company besides ratio analysis, with one example being common size financial statement analysis.
+There are other financial analysis techniques to determine the financial health of their company besides ratio analysis.
+One example is a common size financial statement analysis.
 These techniques fill in the gaps left by the limitations of ratio analysis discussed below.

 Benchmark to Industry Leaders' Ratios, Not Industry Averages

-This may be contrary to everything you have ever learned.
-But, think about it.
-Do you want high performance for your company?
+It may be contrary to everything you have ever learned.
+However, do you want high performance for your company?
 Or do you want average performance?
 All business owners should know the answer to that one.
 So benchmark your firm's financial ratios to those of high performing firms in your industry, and you will shoot for a higher goal.